scaleupstack/annotations/README.md

 If you are missing anything, feel free to contact me, or create a pull request.

-Currently those built-in annotations are implemented:
+Currently these built-in annotations are implemented:

 * `@method`